 Halla Mohieddeen is an RTS nominated Scottish journalist and broadcaster

-Halla is a news presenter on STV.
+Halla is a Scottish news presenter and broadcast journalist.
 She was part of the launch team for STV News Tonight - the first prime-time National, UK and International news programme in Scotland.
 She earned an RTS Scotland nomination for On-Screen Personality for her work on this ground-breaking new show.

 The integrated news format enabled STV to bring international news directly to Scottish audiences for the first time, including in-depth coverage of the Rohingya refugee crisis, the ongoing Syrian and Yemen wars and the Donald Trump presidency.

-Her work at STV includes presenting the current affairs programme Scotland Tonight, and STV's UK General election coverage, where she announced the results of the exit poll.
+Her work at STV included presenting the current affairs programme Scotland Tonight, and STV's UK General election coverage, where she announced the results of the exit poll.